Featured in

 Work in progress (detail) in Pamela Phatsimo Sunstrum's studio, The Hague, 2024.
 Courtesy: the artist and Goodman Gallery; photograph: Lotte van Uitterst

 Buhlungu and Sunstrum look to materialize the indeterminacy of liminal spaces or non-spaces – remember the bus meme – where nothing and everything happens: spaces of becoming instead of being.
 And, in transferring this liminality to the art space, both artists advance exciting provocations of what it means to unknow and lose one’s bearings, and the need to find them again – all within an environment generally geared towards the acquisition of knowledge.
 Both artists raise or highlight the temporality and transience of art spaces through their work.
 Sunstrum is quoted in a press release for the show: ‘I learned that The Curve originally served as a sound barrier: a buffer to contain all manner of performative noise emanating from the adjacent concert hall.
 I have always been a bit obsessed by such liminal spaces.
 For me, liminality offers a powerful symbol and speaks to cycles of survival tactics, longing, desire and the pursuit of home and wholeness ... even when squeezed between two barriers, history still persists.’
-For Buhlungu, the industrial architecture of Chisenhale offers a blank canvas that allows the work to speak on its own terms, without being overshadowed by its setting, and also offers the visitor an encounter with something transient.
+For Buhlungu, the industrial architecture of Chisenhale is a blank canvas that allows the work to speak on its own terms, without being overshadowed by its setting, and also offers the visitor an encounter with something transient.

 Pamela Phatsimo Sunstrum stood in her studio